 - Power Supply: Asus Rog Thor 1200W 80+ Platinum

 Assassin’s Creed: Valhalla

-- The Radeon RX 6600 XT starts things off strong with a 53% average FPS lead in Assassin’s Creed: Valhalla, scoring 86 FPS, while the RTX 3050 only scores 56 FPS.
+- In our tests, the Radeon RX 6600 XT started off strong with a 53% average FPS lead in Assassin’s Creed: Valhalla, scoring 86 FPS, while the RTX 3050 only managed 56 FPS.

 - Moving to the %1 lows, the Radeon RX 6600 XT has a big lead again with 71 FPS.
 The GeForce RTX 3050 replies with 43 FPS.

 - Additionally, when it comes to thermal performance, our tests revealed that the RX 6600 XT tends to run somewhat hotter, with an average of around 61°C, while its Nvidia competitor maintains a cooler operating of approximately 55°C.

 - Looking at the power draw figures, the Radeon RX 6600 XT is again on the worse side, drawing 10 watts more than the GeForce RTX 3050.

 - Our tests have shown that when running Horizon Zero Dawn at the ultimate quality preset, the Radeon RX 6600 XT averages an impressive 97 FPS.
 On the other hand, the GeForce RTX 3050 lags behind with an average of 61 FPS.

 - The Radeon RX 6600 XT scores 82 FPS in the %1 lows, and the GeForce RTX 3050 only manages 55 FPS in reply.